AtlassianPS/ConfluencePS/docs/en-US/Get-Page.md

 ### -Title
 Filter results by page name (case-insensitive).
-Wildcards (*) are applied to each end to support partial matching.
+This supports wildcards (*) to allow for partial matching.

 ```yaml
 Type: String